DoorDash (NYSE:DASH) PT Raised to $110.00

-DoorDash (NYSE:DASH – Free Report) had its price objective raised by Oppenheimer from $85.00 to $110.00 in a report released on Thursday morning, MarketBeat.com reports.
-Oppenheimer currently has an outperform rating on the stock.
+DoorDash (NYSE:DASH – Get Free Report) had its target price increased by research analysts at Susquehanna from $85.00 to $110.00 in a note issued to investors on Thursday, Marketbeat reports.
+The firm currently has a “positive” rating on the stock.
+Susquehanna’s price objective points to a potential upside of 31.59% from the company’s previous close.

-A number of other research analysts have also recently weighed in on DASH.
-Gordon Haskett cut shares of DoorDash from a buy rating to a hold rating and dropped their price objective for the stock from $73.00 to $72.00 in a research note on Wednesday, June 14th.
-Wedbush began coverage on DoorDash in a research note on Monday, June 5th.
-They issued a neutral rating and a $75.00 target price on the stock.
-Barclays raised their price target on shares of DoorDash from $75.00 to $90.00 and gave the stock an equal weight rating in a research note on Thursday.
-UBS Group raised their price target on shares of DoorDash from $70.00 to $100.00 in a research note on Thursday.
-Finally, Wells Fargo & Company raised their price target on shares of DoorDash from $70.00 to $88.00 and gave the stock an equal weight rating in a research note on Thursday.
-Two investment analysts have rated the stock with a sell rating, eleven have issued a hold rating and nine have issued a buy rating to the company.
-According to MarketBeat.com, DoorDash presently has a consensus rating of Hold and an average target price of $89.22.
+DASH has been the subject of several other reports.
+Bank of America raised their price objective on shares of DoorDash from $82.00 to $95.00 and gave the stock a “buy” rating in a research report on Tuesday.
+Jefferies Financial Group raised their price objective on shares of DoorDash from $55.00 to $65.00 and gave the stock an “underperform” rating in a research report on Tuesday, July 25th.
+JMP Securities restated a “market outperform” rating and set a $100.00 price objective on shares of DoorDash in a research report on Monday, July 31st.
+Mizuho raised their price objective on shares of DoorDash from $75.00 to $85.00 and gave the stock a “neutral” rating in a research report on Monday, July 31st.
+Finally, Roth Mkm started coverage on shares of DoorDash in a research report on Friday, April 21st.
+They set a “neutral” rating for the company.
+Two analysts have rated the stock with a sell rating, eleven have given a hold rating and nine have issued a buy rating to the company’s stock.
+According to MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of $89.22.

 DoorDash Price Performance